CloudCoppola/ROS-Projects/README.md

 # ROS-Projects
-Contains a collection of project and examples built using the Roboto Operating System (ROS).
+Contains a collection of project and examples built using the Robot Operating System (ROS).